Blotch3D/Blotch3D/README.md

 Introduction
 ------------

-Blotch3D is a C\# library that vastly simplifies basic development of 3D applications and games.
+Blotch3D is a C\# library that vastly simplifies development of 3D applications and games.

 Examples are provided that show how with just a few lines of code you